Thomas Inch: Thomas Inch dumbbell

 Inch is known for his Thomas Inch dumbbell, also known as '172' or the 'unliftable' challenge dumbbell.
 The iconic dumbbell weighs 172 lbs and 9 oz.
 (78 1/4 kg) and is extremely difficult to lift, partly due to its sheer weight, but primarily because of its thick handle of 2 3/8" (6.03 cm) in diameter, making it difficult to hold on to without possessing outstandingly strong grip strength.

 Inch claimed that he had lifted it from the floor with one hand and overheaded it 'hundreds of times', sometimes lifting it twice in the same performance.
 Even though the overhead portion of the lift is heavily disputed by many strength historians, it is generally agreed that Inch might have successfully lifted it off the floor to a deadlift position.
 Inch also claimed he never encountered anyone else who could lift it from the floor one handed, let alone 'both' to lift it and then overhead press it one handed.
 Numerous contemporaries such as Arthur Saxon, Maurice Deriaz, Lionel Strongfort, Ivan Poddubny and Reg Park failed to lift the dumbbell.

 After Inch's death, the original dumbbell was in the possession of Reg Park for a brief period of time, and then David Prowse purchased it somewhere between 1969 and 1971.
-It was in his possession until 2000 where it was sold to Kim Wood (strength coach for the Cincinnati Bengals) who brought it to the United States, and owns it to-date.
+It was in his possession until 2000 where it was sold to Kim Wood (former strength coach for the Cincinnati Bengals) who brought it to the United States.
+Following Wood's death in January 2026, the dumbbell remains in the possession of his family.

 Note: There is a hole in the original dumbbell's handle, with its purpose never explained by Inch.
 An IronMind article from the Holle brothers theorised that Inch could place a nail in the hole and, with the added use of a wrist strap, stop the dumbbell's rotation whilst lifting it, so as to make it easier for him to consistently lift it during an exhibition.
 The article also mentions about the discovery of some middleweight and lightweight dumbbells which theorised that Inch might have used them during his exhibitions and tours.